paed01/bpmn-engine/API.md

 #### Execution `variables`

 Execution variables are passed as the first argument to `#execute`.
-To be able to distinguish between variables and services the safest way is to pass the variables as any other name than `services`.

 ```javascript
 'use strict';